 After harvesting, keep your seed containers in a cool, dark place.
 Your pepper seeds should last for about 3 years.

-As mentioned in the first section, Harvest Dried Peppers, you can use small envelopes like coin envelopes to hold your seeds.
-More popular is the small, Ziplock-style baggie, which you can get in a craft’s store like Michaels and sometimes Walmart.
+Again, you can use small envelopes like coin envelopes to hold your seeds.
+More popular is the small, Ziplock-style baggie, which you can get in a craft's store like Michaels and sometimes Walmart.
 I often order mine directly from Amazon because you can get hundreds or thousands for a few bucks.

 And for those of you looking for the ideal setup to grow out your seeds...
 Make sure to check out this mini hot house that I use to consistently germinate seeds and grow them into healthy seedlings.
 By the way, the link above is an affiliate link, which means that I earn a commission if you do end up purchasing this product.
 It's at no extra cost to you, and if you have any questions related to this item, I'd be happy to answer them for you!